What is Finch app? What parents need to know

 The Finch app is overall a great tool for children’s wellbeing.
 It is aimed at children and is a safe experience.
 However, there are still some things you should watch out for if your child starts using Finch.

-Another risk of a gamified design is that children may spend an excessive amount of time on the app customising their Finch and viewing its progress.
-Placing a time limit on how long they can use the app through the device’s settings can help manage their screen usage.
+Another risk of the gamified design is that children may spend an excessive amount of time on the app customising their Finch and viewing its progress.
+Placing a time limit on how long or when they can use the app through the device’s settings can help manage their screen usage.
 Visit our screen time advice hub for more advice on excessive screen use.